SubhadeepSantra1998/EnglishSpeakingTutor/README.md

 ## How to Use

 1. Select a difficulty level (Easy, Medium, or Hard)
-2. Answer the grammar questions by selecting the correct option
+2. Answer the grammar questions by selecting the correct option before the timer runs out
-3. Receive instant feedback on your answer
+3. Receive instant feedback via a bottom sheet showing whether your answer was correct
+4. If the timer expires before you select an answer, the feedback will show the correct answer
-4. Navigate to the next question or restart the quiz when finished
+5. Use the buttons in the feedback bottom sheet to navigate to the next question or restart the quiz